fluent/fluent-bit-docs/installation/sources/build-and-install.md

 make install
 ```

-You might need root privileges.
-You can try to prefix the command with `sudo`.
+If the command indicates insufficient permissions, prefix the command with `sudo`.

 ## Build options